The-Lukashian-Calendar/lukashian/README.md

 ## Changelog
 Please refer to the [Maven Central](https://central.sonatype.com/artifact/org.lukashian/lukashian/versions) for the release date and artifacts of each version.

+### 1.13.0:
+- Added additional `Formatter.format()` method
+- Revamped the `MillisecondStore` mechanism, enabling the usage of multiple simultaneous instances of `MillisecondStoreDataProvider`

 ### 1.12.0:
 - Added method `Day.getLengthOfBeepInMilliseconds()`
-- Added mechanism for loading implementations of the Lukashian Calendar from external resources, specifically, the `ExternalResourceMillisecondStoreDataProvider`, `FileMillisecondStoreDataProvider`, `HttpMillisecondStoreDataProvider` and `StandardEarthHttpMillisecondStoreDataProvider` classes.
+- Added mechanism for loading implementations of the Lukashian Calendar from external resources, specifically, the `ExternalResourceMillisecondStoreDataProvider`, `FileMillisecondStoreDataProvider`, `HttpMillisecondStoreDataProvider` and `StandardEarthHttpMillisecondStoreDataProvider` classes

 ### 1.11.0:
 - Improved Javadoc documentation